 Let me start by saying that everybody has their own way of making chicken soup.
-Creating stock is a simple concept, and recipes abound, along with opinions on which way is the best way.
+Making stock is a simple concept and recipes abound, along with opinions on which way is the best way.
 I don’t pretend that one is better than another.
 This way just happens to be my family’s favorite.
 Feel free to dress it up the way you like it– add a parsnip for sweetness, half an onion or thyme for a rustic flavor, or garlic for depth.
 Use your imagination, or your bubbe’s favorite ingredients.
 Play around till the flavor is right for you!

 On its own, chicken soup is gluten free and very healthy– a great source of protein, with healing qualities.
 It helps to clear your sinuses and warm you from the inside.
 From the basic soup recipe, a starch of your choice can be added– rice, egg noodles, kreplach, or veggies like squash, zucchini, and potatoes.

 During Passover, matzo balls are the traditional and kosher starch of choice for the holiday (they also happen to be my favorite choice year-round).
 When it comes to matzo balls, everybody has their own way of doing things.
 Some like their matzo balls light as a feather (floaters), whiles others prefer them with a more dense, thick texture (sinkers).
 Both are delicious in their own way.
 Then, there are always opinions on which herbs and spices to add to the mix, and which oil to use for binding the matzo.
 Oh, the options!